 L0717341

 This specimen was collected in March 1970 by C. Davidson, in Terengganu, west Malaysia.
 The total number of sequences obtained from the Illumina HiSeq2000 run was relatively low: 890,670 reads of ~98 bases length.
-Although the quality scores from the fastqc report were satisfactory (e.g no overrepresented sequences), it could not be assembled when using a combined reference of four Epidendroideae orchids.
+Although the quality scores from the fastqc report were satisfactory (e.g. no overrepresented sequences), it could not be assembled when using a combined reference of four Epidendroideae orchids.
 The SYNTHESYS number is 87.
-Raw data are stored at… please provide a link to a website, …
+Raw data is not yet available online.

 L0717340

 This specimen was collected in April 1968 by an anonymous collector in Pennang Hill, Malay Peninsula.
 The Illumina output included 12,104,266 reads which failed in 7 of the 11 parameters of the fastqc quality report.
 Regardless of the lower average quality of these reads, the total number of sequences was satisfactory and produced, using the same reference as the previous sample, 46 scaffolds containing a total of 16724 bases.
 The SYNTHESYS number is 86.
-Raw data are stored at… please provide a link to a website, …

-Long Range PCR and Ion Torrent Sequencing

-The gaps between the scaffolds in the draft-assembly will be filled by generating Long Range PCR fragments for the 46-years-old specimen to obtain a full plastome sequence.
-For the 44-years-old specimen, Long Range PCR will be done only if a satisfactory draft assembly is obtained with the new references.

-The samples will be sequenced at the IonTorrent PGM at Utrecht KNAW-CBS Fungal Diversity Center (dr. Stielow).
-A combination of the two sequencing techniques (Illumina HiSeq2000 and Ion Torrent) will provide a reliable plastome reconstruction of P. barbatum from both samples.
+Raw data is not yet available online.

-Gene annotation
+Gene Annotation

 Gene annotation will be done using Dual Organellar GenoMe Annotator (DOGMA), as described in IOGA manual, and Geneious.